 We all have angry moments as moms.
 Ugly moments.
 Tense moments.
 Moments that, if we were on a camera, might make us cringe when we are at the end of ourselves.
 And certainly, moments that don’t make us feel like super mom.
 But while we like to beat ourselves up for having these moments, it’s better to focus on what is causing them to occur and then take action.

-Because while it is normal to lose your temper at your children, especially when you are tired, stressed, or feeling unsupported, there is a time when we can rage and cross the line of what is healthy for our children or our own selves in expressing anger.
+Because while it is normal to lose your temper at your children, especially when you are exhausted, stressed, or feeling unsupported, there is a time when we can rage and cross the line of what is healthy for our children or ourselves in expressing anger.
 And it’s important to know when we might be in a place in need of help.

 What is mom rage?

 What is the difference between rage and anger?
-Rage is when you feel your anger is uncontrollable, and you may do things or say things that are above and beyond the normal reaction for a circumstance.
+Rage is when you feel your anger is uncontrollable, and you may do things or say things that are above and beyond the normal reaction to a circumstance.
 Another good indicator of rage is when this happens regularly instead of every once in a while.

-For example, your toddler spills their milk for the sixth time that week.
+For example, your toddler spills milk for the sixth time that week.
 It’s almost like a switch inside you gets flipped, and instead of cleaning up the milk, you throw the milk carton across the room.
 Or maybe you yell something toward your child that is drastically more severe than, “I need you to use two hands next time, or we will not be able to use a cup without a lid.”
 Instead, you might say, “You are the clumsiest kid I have ever met!
 I can’t stand it!”

-It is also a sign that you may be struggling with rage if others have said that your reactions make them uncomfortable when they are around.
-Children often adapt to the way they are treated, even if it is wrong.
-But other adults or children who are not usually in the home can often identify when a person is living in an overly emotional state.
+It is also a sign that you may struggle with rage if others say that your reactions make them uncomfortable when they are around.
+Children often adapt to how they are treated, even if wrong.
+But other adults or children who are not usually in the home can often identify when a person is in an overly emotional state.

 Why does it happen?